Home iOS Deferred Deep Link Implementation (Swift)

 iOS ≥ 9

-As you can see, the iOS Deep Link mechanism only determines whether the app is installed.
-If installed, it opens the app; if not, it does nothing.
+As seen, the iOS Deep Link mechanism itself only determines if the app is installed.
+If it is, the app opens; if not, it does nothing.

-First, we need to add a “redirect to the App Store” prompt if the app is not installed:
+First, we need to add a prompt to redirect to the App Store if the app is not installed:

-The URL Scheme part is controlled by the system and is generally used for internal app calls and rarely made public.
+The URL Scheme part is controlled by the system and is generally used for internal app calls and rarely exposed publicly.
 If the trigger point is in an area you cannot control (e.g., Line link), it cannot be handled.

-If the trigger point is on your own webpage, you can use some small tricks.
-Please refer to here:
+If the trigger point is on your own webpage, you can use some tricks to handle it.
+Please refer to this link:

 1